 Single-purpose 4×4 vehicles, designed primarily with off-road use in mind, no matter if they were pickup trucks of classic off-roaders going in the footsteps of original Jeep, typically used a body-on-frame construction.
 In fact, the orthodox ones use it to this day.
 The massive frame is the main supporting member, to which the engine, transmission, axles and body itself are attached.
 This design offers many advantages.
-For example, it allows for great variability of drivetrain options and using various body types or superstructures.
+For example, it allows for great variability of drivetrain options and the use of various body types or superstructures.

 Besides that, it was necessary to develop a universally useable and mechanically strong, yet compact design of the driveline – and one that would work with transversely-mounted engines as well.
-The 4x4s were waiting for the opportunity and for the big player on the global market who would be able to finance both development and marketing.
+The 4x4s were waiting for the opportunity and for the one big player on the global market who would be able to finance both development and marketing.
 In the end, it was Volkswagen who became the pioneer, using the technology from the VW Iltis military vehicle in the Audi Quattro rallying legend.

 However, it was a long way from the end of World War II to the fire-spitting Group B monsters – and further still to the point where four-wheel-drive became a part of mass-market cars.
 It would be a mistake not to look at milestones of the 4×4 development, at least at a glance.
-Many unique and interesting cars were created in those 40 years, together with many a legendary name that’s with us until today.
+Many unique and interesting cars were created in those 40 years, together with many a legendary name still with us today.

 To begin, let’s go back to the post-war times and military vehicles.
 After the war, the world was full of decommissioned military Jeeps.
-Seeing their capabilities, many people recognized the potential of a 4×4 off-road vehicle in various uses – and automakers did, too.
+Seeing their capabilities, many people recognized the potential of a 4×4 off-road vehicle for various uses – and automakers did, too.
 This led to the development of first commercially available, mass-produced off-road vehicles.
 The Jeep CJ-2A, introduced in 1945, wasn’t much more than a civilian version of the Willys, but it was the first step that led to the brand being recognized as synonymous with off-roaders around the world.

 To make it to the mainstream, 4×4 needed a bigger name to enter the scene.
-That came in late 1970s, when Jörg Bensinger, Audi’s chassis engineer, noticed that Volkswagen Iltis, a small military off-road vehicle, was faster than any high-performance Audis during the winter testing in Scandinavia.
-This made him think about a new approach to the all-wheel-drive – something that Jensen tried but never really succeeded in, namely using 4×4 not just to improve off-road capabilities, but also the speed and handling on the slippery roads.
+That came in late 1970s, when Jörg Bensinger, Audi’s chassis engineer, noticed that the Volkswagen Iltis, a small military off-road vehicle, was faster than any high-performance Audis during the winter testing in Scandinavia.
+This made him think about a new approach to the all-wheel-drive – something that Jensen had tried but never really succeeded in, namely using 4×4 not just to improve off-road capabilities, but also speed and handling on slippery roads.